guilindner/VortexFitting/docs/examples.rst

    self.normdir = 0
    self.samples = self.u.shape[1]

-Here since we have a convection velocity, we have to set the *self.norm = True* and the *self.normdir = 0* (for the y direction)
+Here since we have a advection velocity, we have to set the *self.norm = True* and the *self.normdir = 0* (for the y direction)

 .. code-block:: bash